Copy link to article

 While the Generative AI market is expected to exceed $66 billion by the end of 2024, a little scepticism has started to spread.
 Some leaders are finding that the returns from GenAI applications aren’t justifying the costs of building and running them.
 It’s clear that GenAI can be an effective tool in growing revenue and reducing costs.
 The challenge is how.
 It isn't about following another tech trend.
 It’s about creating strategic tools to improve your company’s performance and position yourself for long-term success.

-"We’re really pleased to be working with machine learning experts like Datasparq; helping us to accelerate our ability to identify opportunities for GenAI and deploy fast, scalable solutions to solve our business challenges.
+"We’re really pleased to be working with machine learning experts like Datasparq; helping us to accelerate our ability to identify opportunities for GenAI and deploy fast, scalable solutions to solve our business challenges."

 — Gabrièle Breda, Research & Innovation Director, ProductLife Group